This guide will help you install and configure Cucumber Pro on your own network.

 https://[private IP address]:8800.

-If your web browser warns you that the SSL certificate is invalid, tell your browser to ignore the problem for now.
-If you want to, you can set up a proper SSL certificate to fix this issue later.
+If your web browser warns you that the SSL certificate is invalid, tell your browser to ignore the problem for now so that you can proceed with the next step which is to set up a proper SSL certificate to fix this issue.

 After doing this you will receive an email with an activation code from Replicated.